The Reality of Student Loans: 3 Things You Should Know

 • Direct PLUS LoansParent PLUS Loans are available to parents of dependent students.
 If parents pass a credit check, they can borrow for their student up to the full cost of attendance minus any financial aid the student receives.

-How much federal loans can you borrow?
+2. How much federal loans can you borrow?

-Undergraduate dependent students can borrow up to $5,500 as a freshman, $6,500 as a sophomore, and up to $7,500 as a junior and senior.
-On the other hand, students who are classified as independent will be able to borrow up to $9,500 as a freshman, $10,500 as a sophomore, and up to $12,500 as a junior and senior.
+Dependent undergraduates can borrow $5,500 as freshmen, $6,500 as sophomores, and up to $7,500 as juniors and seniors.
+Independent students can borrow $9,500 as freshmen, $10,500 as sophomores, and up to $12,500 as juniors and seniors.

 Students who are attending college at least half-time are eligible for these loans.
 The subsidized loan is based on financial need; however, the unsubsidized loans are available for any student attending a college that participates in the Direct Loan program.